MACHINE NAME = WEB 2

 Trade facilitation enquiry points: Analysis and best practices for operating enquiry points

-Uncertainty around import, export and transit rules raises trade costs, delays shipments and restricts market access, especially for smaller and informal businesses and entrepreneurs.
+Uncertainty around import, export and transit rules raises trade costs, delays trade procedures and restricts market access, especially for smaller and informal businesses and entrepreneurs.
 Under the World Trade Organization’s Trade Facilitation Agreement, enquiry points are meant to close this gap.
 Three out of four WTO members have established one.

-The report examines how enquiry points work in practice.
-UN Trade and Development (UNCTAD) tested their accessibility and responsiveness, finding that only 39% of the 124 assessed responded to a basic trade query.
-The results show a clear gap between formal compliance and how enquiry points function in practice, underscoring the need for continuous monitoring to ensure they are operational, not just in place.
+The report examines how enquiry points performed in 2024.
+UN Trade and Development (UNCTAD) tested their accessibility and responsiveness – through a mystery client assessment, using a standard trade query.
+The assessment reveals a clear and recurring gap between formal establishment and how enquiry points function in practice.

 Responses by level of development